target0/ingi2349/README.md

 * Hierarchical policies for software defined networks
 * High-fidelity switch models for software-defined network emulation
 * HotSwap: correct and efficient controller upgrades for software-defined networks
 * HyperFlow: a distributed control plane for OpenFlow
+* HyperFlow: a distributed control plane for OpenFlow
 * Implementing Layer 2 Network Virtualization Using OpenFlow: Challenges and Solutions
 * Implementing an OpenFlow switch on the NetFPGA platform